MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

           13.4671
 ```

-In this example, using the **StringBuilder** is nearly 50-times faster than string addition.
+In this example, using the **StringBuilder** is 50 times faster than string addition.

 ## Processing large files